-As the parent of a child returning to school during or after cancer treatment, you will need to be the mobilizing force behind your child's education plan.
+As the parent or guardian of a child returning to school during or after cancer treatment, you will need to be the mobilizing force behind your child's education plan.
 You are the person who will need to see that a plan is started and maintained, or changed as needed.
 Fortunately, your child's medical team and school personnel will support you in shaping and carrying out your plan.
-You should know that you are not in alone in this endeavor.
+You should know that you are not alone in this endeavor.

 Education Needs While Out of School.
 While out of school, your child should still be receiving an education.
-Federal and State law require that if children are out of school due to illness (typically ten school days or more) they must receive hospital/home instruction so they do not fall behind in their academics.
+Federal and state law require that if children are out of school due to illness (typically ten school days or more) they must receive hospital/home instruction so they do not fall behind in their academics.
 Many children's hospitals have part-time or full-time teachers to work with students while they are admitted in the hospital.

-In fact, across the United States there are approximately 230 children's hospitals, many of which have educational and medical professionals who work with local school districts to help children with cancer.
+Many children's hospitals across the United States have educational and medical professionals who work with local school districts to help children with cancer.
 They can help children receive their education while they are hospitalized and also help with the transition back to school.
 These programs are often referred to as School Re-entry Teams or Educational Liaison Services.
-Start by checking with your pediatric oncology social worker to see if your treating center has this type of program.
-If your center does not have this service, there is a professional organization called Hospital Educator and Academic Liaison Association (HEAL) that may be able to help connect you with professionals in the area.
-See page 22 for more information.
+Start by checking with your pediatric oncology social worker to see if your child's treatment center has this type of program.
+If your center does not have this service, there is a professional organization called Hospital Educator and Academic Liaison

+Association (HEAL) that may be able to help connect you with professionals in the area.
+See page 28 for more information.
 You can also contact our Information Specialists at (800) 955-4572.

-How this booklet can help you.
+How This Booklet Can Help You.
 Whether your treating hospital has an Educational Liaison Program or not, this booklet can help guide you in this endeavor.
-It is a starting point to give you
+It is a starting point to give you:

-Insights about the challenges your child may face and what can be done

-- Information about the laws that protect your child's educational needs - Specific ways that schools can help meet your child's educational needs
+- Insights about the challenges your child may face and what can be done - Information about the laws that protect your child's educational needs - Specific ways schools can help meet your child's educational needs